labcodes/react-redux-api-tools/README.md

 ### Contributing

-Don't hesitate to open an issue for bugs, but if you would like a new feature, I would really like to discuss it before accepting PRs.
-I reserve myself the right to reject a feature that was not discussed or that will impact the code in a meaningful way.
-Please, open an issue so we can discuss, yes?
-PLS?
+Don't hesitate to open an issue for bugs!

+But if you would like a new feature, it would be nice to discuss it before accepting PRs.
+We reserve ourselves the right to reject a feature that was not discussed or that will impact the code in a meaningful way.
+In that case, open an issue so we can discuss.
 Thanks. <3